 When a dissatisfied customer expresses their ire, you can soften the blow to your reputation with a diplomatic, well-meaning response.

-- It opens the door to further discussion on the phone or via email with the dissatisfied customer to turn a negative experience into a positive one.
+- It opens the door to further discussion on the phone or via email with the dissatisfied customer to turn a negative customer experience into a positive one.

 - It demonstrates to anyone else who’s watching that you value your customers’ opinions, even the not so flattering ones, and are willing to work toward a resolution with them.

-Here is a potential template you can use to respond to a negative review or social media comment:
+Here is a potential template you can use to respond to a negative online review or social media comment:

 Avoid using your own company name in your response if at all possible.
 You don’t want to bring any more attention to the negative review than you need to, and you want to minimize your brand’s association with bad feedback.